Frequently Asked Questions by Victims of Identity Theft

 Should I check my credit reports if I think my identity has been stolen?

 Yes!
-If your identity has been stolen, you should obtain reports from the major credit reporting agencies: Experian, Equifax and TransUnion.
+If your identity has been stolen, you should obtain reports from the major credit reporting agencies: Experian, Equifax, Innovis and TransUnion.
+(You can use our free request letters.
+Do NOT order your credit reports online.)
 You should closely monitor these reports and dispute any new charges that show up for which you are not responsible.
 Additionally, many other credit reporting agencies maintain information about you, your banking and your credit history.
 An attorney will help you identify all the possible sources of false information about you and begin the process of disputing that false information.
 If you would like to check these on your own, you can see our list of the most important credit reports to check or use one of our self help letters to request these reports.

 Should I file a police report?

 If your identity has been stolen you should NOT file a police report without the assistance of an attorney.
 Many identity theft victims file police reports before they have all the facts and before they can be sure that they are a victim of identity theft.
 These prematurely filed reports can come back to bite a victim later once all the facts have surfaced.
 An attorney will help you gather all the facts and help you to file a report that accurately reflects what happened in your identity theft.
-Once you have filed a police report, the attorney can use the report to remove false items from your credit reports.
+Once you have filed a police report, the attorney can use the report to remove false items from your credit reports and stop any collectors from calling.

 What should I do if the police won't take my report?